coolsoftrf/P2PMonitoring/README.md

 ## Phase #5 - «Scaling»
 - [ ] Server: work with several cameras to serve different sources to different clients independently
 - [ ] Server: per-camera client statistics
+---
+## Nice to have features
+- [ ] Protocol: audio streaming
+- [ ] Server: Choose IP address to bind to